tymyrddin/blue-dfir/source/index.rst

 ===========================================================

 Memory forensics ties into many disciplines in cyber investigations.
-From the classical investigations that focus on user artifacts via malware analysis to large-scale hunting, memory forensics has applications in security operations.
+From the classical investigations that focus on user artifacts via malware analysis to large-scale hunting, memory forensics has many applications in security operations.

 .. toctree::
    :glob: